ansys/ansys-tools-protoc-helper/README.md

         )
         ```

-      The two commands which are overriden can also be specified individually.
+      The two commands which are overridden can also be specified individually.
 This may be useful in particular if you want to use the `setup.cfg` format:

         ```python
         from ansys.tools.protoc_helper import BuildPyCommand, DevelopCommand